FerretDB/FerretDB/website/blog/2024-09-06-easily-deploy-managed-ferretdb-elestio.md

 ### Select cloud provider

 Next, select a service cloud provider to use for your project.
-There are different options – DigitalOcean, Hetzner, Amazon, Amazon Linode, Vultr, Scaleway, and BYOS if you prefer.
+There are different options – DigitalOcean, Hetzner, Amazon, Linode, Vultr, Scaleway, and BYOS if you prefer.

 For this example, let's set up FerretDB on DigitalOcean.